muyabells/terminal-animator-engine/README.md

 > This is built for animating videos with ASCII art.

 You can make your own animations in the terminal using this library.
 However, it's still very in the works.

+Performance is not a priority right now, so if you want to change perf greedy code, please make it readable.

 ## Code Example